 The readouts were correct though, and Chosposi realized this as she analyzed the extent of precursor influence on their new home.
 Technological advancement had apparently stalled out in favor of energy production using mineral resources, which damaged the atmosphere far beyond easy repair, which also explained the irregular tectonic activity due to the search of such minerals.
 If the attendants had survived longer than they had, they may have been able to steer the development of such technologies, but they hadn’t.
 The Work was designed so that the margin of probability that the precursors would stay on track to develop beneficial technologies was high enough that The People would not have to worry unnecessarily before arrival.
 Apparently, this had not come to pass though, and the precursors had taken a different path than The People had intended.

 But at least the precursors would have prepared for The Peoples’ coming and would be happy to see them and welcome their long lost cousins with open arms.
 As the Yöngösona reached the range that The People could communicate with the precursors, Chosposi readied the prepared announcement to transmit in eager anticipation.
-However, the Yöngösona’s communications array registered an incoming message from the planet before he had a chance to send it.
-Chosposi’s face sank in dismay as he read the message, easily translated by the Yöngösona’s network.
+However, the Yöngösona’s communications array registered an incoming message from the planet before she had a chance to send it.
+Chosposi’s face sank in dismay as she read the message, easily translated by the Yöngösona’s network.

 “Unidentified invader, halt your approach or be prepared for immediate destruction.
 You have violated the registered space of the Corporate Confederation of Earth.”